meetbryce/unify/README.md

 1. [done] SQL expressions for rest specs
 1. [done] Implement "peek <table>" command which automatically selects interesting columns
 1. [done] Implement "run [<notebook>] at <schedule>" command
-1. Have "show tables" indicate table comment and if data has been loaded from the table yet
+1. [done] Have "show tables" indicate table comment and if data has been loaded from the table yet
 1. [done] Automagically show hyperlinks for URL content from tables
 1. Start working on "lineage" features that can show which notebook/code produced a table
 1. [done] Make sure date/float typing works properly on table load